maxprilutskiy/maxprilutskiy/README.md

 ### What I'm working on 👨‍💻

+⌨️ GitHub Action that generates a report from the recent code changes and posts it on Slack/Discord - [Change Report](https://github.com/maxprilutskiy/change-report)
-⌨️ Currently creating a list of free tools to build side-projects faster - [Awesome Side Project](https://github.com/maxprilutskiy/awesome-side-project) <br>
+⌨️ A list of free tools to build side-projects faster - [Awesome Side Project](https://github.com/maxprilutskiy/awesome-side-project) <br>

 ### Follow me here on GitHub and elsewhere 🌎